-In this post: Have you ever looked at a lovely fall centerpiece and wondered how to arrange one yourself?
+In this post: Have you ever wondered how to arrange a lovely fall centerpiece yourself?
 Here are 6 easy steps for creating a pretty pumpkin centerpiece.⇒

 Sometimes, all you need is a map.